Preparing for your appointmentBy Mayo Clinic Staff

 Your doctor is likely to ask you a number of questions, such as:

-- Do your symptoms include any numbness or weakness in your legs?
+- Do you have numbness or weakness in your legs?

 - Do you exercise regularly?
 If yes, with what types of activities?

-- What treatments or self-care measures have you tried so far?
+- What treatments or self-care measures have you tried?
 Has anything helped?